Science

 HEAT CAPACITY: THE 'C' FACTOR

-Since the envelope is recharged only during the day, the 'C' Factor, or heat capacity of the wall, becomes important.
-Solid wood, besides being a natural insulator, has a large heat capacity due to its mass, and latent capacity of the cellulose and resin.
-In contrast, conventional light framing has little mass to absorb heat, and fiberglass, and other low-density insulations, are designed for high "R Factor" alone.
+Since the envelope is recharged only during the day, the 'C' Factor, or heat capacity of the wall, becomes essential.
+Besides being a natural insulator, solid wood has a large heat capacity due to its mass and the latent capacity of the cellulose and resin.
+In contrast, conventional light framing has little mass to absorb heat, and fiberglass and other low-density insulations are designed for high "R Factor" alone.

 DELTA T